usecannon/cannon/README.md

 This is the monorepo for Cannon.
 If you’re just interested in using the project, [visit the website](https://usecannon.com).

 **⚠️ Cannon is under active development.
-While the interface and functionality is generally stable, use the tool with caution when conducting high-risk deployments.**
+While the interface and functionality are generally stable, use the tool with caution when conducting high-risk deployments.**

 For more information, please see documentation in the modules listed below: